What Are Dental Sealants?

 During your family's consultation, our team will first examine the teeth to decide if dental sealants are a good treatment for you or your child.
 Prior to the actual application, the teeth will be cleaned with a special paste and cleansing solution to prepare the chewing surfaces for sealant placement.
 After using air to dry the teeth, we will brush on the sealant and set (harden) the material using a special dental curing light.
 Our team will then check the bite and ensure that each sealant has settled correctly.

-After Sealants Are Placed
+What Can I Expect After Sealants Are Placed?

 After the appointment, you or your child will be free to return to normal activities.
 Specific instructions on how to care for dental sealants will be provided, but we generally recommend avoiding foods that are sticky or hard for the first few days.
 It is important to follow a regular oral care plan, including brushing the teeth at least two times each day and flossing daily.
 Dental sealants may last many years if they are cared for properly with a good home oral hygiene routine and regular dental appointments.
 During each cleaning and exam visit at our Lancaster, PA practice, we will evaluate the sealants and inform you if they need to be repaired or replaced at any time.